 There are a few different ways that this level of interest in shorting General Mills shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against General Mills.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against General Mills.

 Find out more about how you can short General Mills stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like General Mills.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Total ESG risk: 27.62